Make Your Own Soap Without Lye (You’ll See What I Mean)

 • matcha powder—adds a lovely green color

-• himalayan salt-adds a really nice pink hue
+• Himalayan salt—adds a nice pink hue

 • tea leaves

-two bars of soap without lye
+flower-shaped soap without lye

 How to Make Homemade Soap Without Lye

-5 from 5 votes
+4.34 from 6 votes

 Print Pin Rate